 Office of the Chairman

-The Weather Risk Management Group has implemented a number of changes to better reflect the globalization of the weather market and to take advantage of the tremendous growth opportunities that we see for this desk.
-We are confident that 2001 will be a breakout year for Enron’s weather desk - the largest global trader of weather derivatives.
+The Weather Risk Management Group has implemented a number of changes to take advantage of the tremendous growth opportunities that we see for this increasingly global market.
+We are confident that 2001 will be a breakout year for Enron’s weather desk – already the largest global trader of weather derivatives.
 Among the exciting initiatives planned for 2001 are:

-The establishment of Enron Online as the price point for weather trading around the global with 24 hour trading of all citiesNovember 1 offered on Enron Online starting immediately for our Australian cities.
+The establishment of Enron Online as the price point for weather trading around the globe with 24 hour trading of all cities.
+In fact, we already have plans to trade our Australian cities around the clock by November 1.

+The introduction of power demand indices for PJM and NEPOOL on Enron Online in November..

 The securitization of global weather risk indexed to temperatures in cities around the world.

-Highly structured corporate finance transactions involving weather risk management products.The introduction on Enron Online, starting in November, of power demand indices for PJM and NEPOOL.
+Highly structured corporate finance transactions involving weather risk management products.

-Mark Tawney, as head of the Weather Risk Management Group, will be responsible for the coordination of Enron’s global weather activities from the Houston office in addition to his responsibility for running the Houston desk.
+Mark Tawney, head of the Weather Risk Management Group, will be responsible for the coordination of Enron’s global weather activities from the Houston office in addition to his responsibility for running the Houston desk.
 These global responsibilities include:

 Global allocation of V@R to the regional offices and setting of additional risk limits;